 Omnibus Awards are those Suffolk County Legislative member items that are written into the annual county budget.
 To find out if your non-profit organization has been awarded funds please check this link from the Suffolk County Legislature web site or contact your Suffolk County Legislator. https://www.scnylegislature.us/ Omnibus Awards are not competitive grants.
 Contact your Suffolk County Legislator for more information. https://www.scnylegislature.us/148/Legislators

 The Suffolk County Office of Cultural Affairs as part of the Department of Economic Development and Planning administers the contracts for Omnibus Awards.

 You are strongly encouraged to attend one of the upcoming Contract Seminars where we will provide you with a detailed review of the contracting process and instruction on form completion.
-The Contract Seminars will be held on January 23, 2018 from 6:30-8:30pm and January 25, 2018 from 10 am – 12 noon at the H. Lee Dennison Building, 100 Veterans Highway in Hauppauge.
+The Contract Seminars will be held on March 5, 2019 from 6:00pm-8:00pm and March 7, 2019 from 10:00am - 12:00 noon at the H. Lee Dennison Building, 100 Veterans Highway in Hauppauge.

 1. Article VI -- Project Summary and Budget of Expenditures.

 Article VI - Project Summary - 2017 Cultural_writablev3_JK.pdf The Project Summary and Budget of Expenditures is a required document.
 All awardees must complete this document and submit it to our office for review.

 PLEASE NOTE: All funded programs must demonstrate a public benefit, and be consistent with the Suffolk County Code requirements for use of funds derived from Hotel Motel Tax.